fdietz/recipes-with-angular-js/controllers/responding-to-scope-changes.markdown

 The value `greeting` will be changed whenever there's a change to the `name` model and the value is not blank.

-You can find the complete example on [github](https://github.com/fdietz/recipes-with-angular-js-examples/tree/master/chapter2/recipe4).

 ### Discussion
 The first argument `name` of the `$watch` function is actually an Angular expression, so you can use more complex expressions (for example: `[value1, value2] | json`) or even a Javascript function.
 In this case you need to return a string in the watcher function: